terrylp/terrypalo.github.io/essays/drf-experience.md

 So model A contains unique car names, and model B contains car_name as a foreign key to car_name in model A (for a many to one relationship).
 This will allow different people to be associated to a particular car name.

 The problem I have is that I need to update 2 models when someone makes a post request to create a new car_name.
-The way I'm approaching this is by creating a serializer to create the model when it recieves the raw data from a request.
+The way I'm approaching this is by creating a serializer to create the model when it receives the raw data from a request.
 I just recently tried it out, and it seems to break every time.
-It might be because I dont fully understand how the viewsets and the serializers interact with eachother.
+It might be because I don’t fully understand how the viewsets and the serializers interact with each other.

 So the goal for this week is to figure it out and create a superior API.

 <img class="ui right spaced image" src="https://m.popkey.co/96857f/oGkQD.gif">
 (Me charging towards this bug)